Frequently Asked Questions

 Other internship programs include CCG in NYC, iProv, and the Ittleson Foundation Summer Internship.
 Go to our Internships Programs page to read more about these exciting opportunities.

 The LINK program, administrated by CareerLAB, offers stipends to students who have obtained unpaid or low-paying summer internships.
 Funding is not guaranteed and students should review all of the information on our website related to internship funding to determine if LINK or another source is their best option.
-There is also information about the Messing Fellowship and external sources of funding on our Internships Funding page that you can read more about.
+There is also information about external sources of funding on our Internships Funding page that you can read more about.

 The Peer-to-Peer Summer Opportunities Fair, an annual event held before winter break, is an opportunity for students seeking internships to learn from their peers who have already interned in a number of fields.
 Experienced students can talk to their peers not only about internship experiences in the US and abroad, but also about housing resources and options for funding.
 Check out the 2013 program here.